The Writing Assistance Center provides the following student-centered services for faculty:

 - Tailored, in-class workshops or guest lectures on writing skills and conventions.
 Workshops can be tailored to fit 30-, 50-, and 75-minute blocks

-- Documentation of participation for mandatory or extra-credit visits
+- Electronic documentation of participation for mandatory or extra-credit visits

 - Individual writing plans for students in need of additional writing assistance via the Writing Referral Program: